markpub/markpub-org/documentation/MarkPub Install and Web-publish Steps.md

 - list of Markdown pages that do not have Edit buttons
 - list of directories in the repository that will not appear on the website

+### Website themes

+Markpub uses Jiinja2 web templates and a small CSS file when building the static website.
+Website themes are provided by [Markpub-Themes](https://test.pypi.org/project/markpub-themes/), a separate Python package.
+This allows the latest version of the default theme to be used when the website is built.

+Custom themes can be specified in two ways.
+1. Adding a "theme:" key, whose value is the theme directory name, e.g. "dolce" to `.markpub/markpub.yaml`, and installing the theme files in the `.markpub/themes` directory.
+2. Update the `build` command in `netlify.toml` or `.github/workflows/release.yml` to include the "-t" or "--theme" option.